I will share with you my tips for how to cook a turkey to make it the most moist and juicy!

 Did you know that there’s a burning question on everyone’s mind this time of year?
 It’s a question that has often caused heated discussions and disagreements.
 It has caused rifts between family and friends.
 Really.

 And it all centers around this handsome fellow.

-I’ve been turning out moist, juicy and flavorful turkeys with minimal fuss and effort for many years.
+I’ve been turning out moist, juicy and flavorful turkeys with minimal fuss and effort for many, many years.
 Here’s my secret…

 Yep.
-In my book, these are the best invention ever when it comes to turkey roasting.
+In my book, these are the best cooking invention ever when it comes to turkey roasting.
 And nobody is paying me to say that.

 Since I’m the host for quite a few family and friends every year and since we don’t all fit at one table, I serve my Thanksgiving meal buffet style.
-My turkey is served already carved and arranged on a platter.
+My delicious turkey is served already carved and arranged on a platter.
 Because I’m not serving the turkey at the table and carving it in front of everyone, it doesn’t matter to me if the skin doesn’t look flawless when it comes out of the oven.
 There’s a reason that I say that.
-Using the oven bags does give my turkey a nice roasted golden brown color, but some of the skin almost always sticks to the bag and pulls off when I remove the turkey.
+Using the oven bags does give my turkey a nice roasted golden brown color, but some of the skin almost always sticks to the bag and pulls off when I remove the cooked turkey.
 So, if you’re wanting to serve your turkey whole, with flawless roasted skin and carve it at the table, the oven bags may not be for you.

-There are two methods that I use.
+There are two methods that I use to cook a turkey:

 1. For an un-stuffed turkey, I thoroughly rinse the turkey, inside and out, with cold water and place it into the oven bag, according to the directions on the box.
 I stuff the chest cavity with celery tops, carrots, quarted onion pieces and fresh parsley.
 The outside of the turkey is rubbed with a cut-up fresh lemon and butter.